Vulcan (Star Trek): History

 By the 32nd century, Ambassador Spock's dream of Vulcan/Romulan reunification has been achieved.
 Following the destruction of Romulus, the surviving Romulans have returned to their ancestral homeworld, now called Ni'Var.

 Star Trek (2009) alternate timeline

-In the alternate timeline of the 2009 film, the planet Vulcan is destroyed in 2258 by the Romulan known as Nero, who had time traveled from the future.
-Using his space mining vessel, Narada, Nero created a singularity in Vulcan's planetary core as part of his quest to avenge the destruction of Romulus that Spock failed to save.
+In the alternate timeline of the 2009 film, the planet Vulcan is destroyed in 2258 by the Romulan known as Nero, who had time-traveled from the future.
+Using his space mining vessel, Narada, Nero created a singularity in Vulcan's planetary core as part of his quest to avenge the destruction of Romulus, which Spock failed to save.
 The resulting implosion destroyed Vulcan, killing most of its six billion inhabitants.
 Only around 10,000 managed to escape.
 At the end of the film, Spock Prime tells the younger Spock a suitable planet has been located to establish a colony for the surviving Vulcans; this world is named "New Vulcan".